microsoft/app-innovation-workshop/Walkthrough Guide/04_Data_Storage/README.md

 With scaling databases to multiple instances, *Consistency* immediately come to our minds.
 By default, Cosmos DB uses *Session consistency* but we can choose from five different [Consistency levels](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels) in the ***Default Consistency*** menu, if we feel the need to change that.

+> **Hint:** Even when selecting multiple regions for Azure Cosmos DB, the connection string will always stay the same.
+That's a very nice feature, which allows your backend to not care about the location of your database at all.
+Cosmos DB has its own traffic manager that will route your query to the fastest location autimatically.

 #### 1.2.2 Security Keys

 Like every other database, Azure Cosmos DB offers security through access control using Keys.
 Head over to the ***Keys*** section of the data base to check your keys for different access levels (read-write and read-only) and connection strings.
 We will need these information later, when we connect the Cosmos DB to the Web API.